National Centre against Honour-related Violence and Oppression

 National helpline

-Are you a professional or volunteer in need of advice and consultation in situations where children and adults are, or are at risk of being, subjected to honour-related oppression, violence, child marriage, forced marriage and female genital mutilation?
+Are you a professional in need of general support in situations where children and adults are, or are at risk of being, subjected to honour-based oppression, violence, child marriage, forced marriage and female genital mutilation?
 If so, you can call the national helpline.
 The purpose of the helpline is to provide support so that vulnerable children and adults receive the support and protection they need and to which they are entitled.

 Helpline number: 010-223 57 60